Infrared heating in the assembly hall for precision work and continuous comfort

 Power and custom calculation

-The required capacity for infrared heating in an assembly hall depends on factors such as surface area, ceiling height, insulation, and the number of workstations.
-Warmteshop always performs a customized calculation to determine the optimal capacity and correct placement.
-This prevents installation of either too much or too little capacity.
-For more information on efficiency and systems, the article " Comparing infrared heating" additional insights.
+The required power for infrared heating in an assembly hall depends on factors such as surface area, ceiling height, insulation, and the number of workstations.
+Warmteshop always performs a custom calculation to determine the optimal power and proper placement.
+This prevents the installation of too much or too little power.
+For additional background on efficiency and systems, the article comparing infrared heating further insights.

 Healthy indoor climate and less dust movement